Skip to content

 • nginx.ingress.kubernetes.io/proxy-ssl-server-name: Note: This annotation is not handled separately.
 In Kgateway, SNI is automatically enabled when proxy-ssl-name is set.

 Note: For kgateway, backend TLS configuration is applied via BackendConfigPolicy resources.
-If multiple Ingress resources reference the same Service with different backend TLS settings, ingress2gateway will create a single BackendConfigPolicy per Service, and conflicting settings may result in warnings.
+If multiple Ingress resources reference the same Service with different backend TLS settings, ingress2gateway creates a single BackendConfigPolicy per Service, and conflicting settings may result in warnings.

 Session Affinity